matilingutierrez/plugin-safe-validator/README.md

-# @elizaos/plugin-safe-validator
+# Plugin Safe Validator

 This plugin provides comprehensive multisig transaction validation and signing capabilities through integration with Safe's SDK.
+You can also import the `checkTxSecurity` function and implement it however you want

 ## Description